jones58/typespotting/README.md

 - During user testing, the idea for some background music came up.
 My partner suggested music from the albums that use Cooper Black.
 I wanted fast tempo ones so I went through them and found ten tracks that I thought would work.
 I chose the instrumentals so it wouldn't interfere with the user's experience of the game, but serve as a backing track.
   - I wrote pseudocode and made the random song selector in a similar way to the random color scheme.
   - I got ChatGPT to teach me the basics of playing music and setting audio volume.
-  - I realised two of the songs wete pretty offputting (On the Corner by Miles Davis and Black Unity by Pharoah Sanders), so i removed them.
+  - I realised two of the songs were pretty offputting (On the Corner by Miles Davis and Black Unity by Pharoah Sanders), so i removed them.
 I also noticed some of the songs did not start "on beat", rather with a bit of a pause so i trimmed them to launch the game with a sound.
 - During user testing, watching users play my game i realised it would be much more intuitive to have a start scren with the rules and any info on it rather than images and a lot of information.
   - I wrote pseudocode and set about changing the existing code to make this work.
   - I added a let's play button and styled it with CSS and currentColor.